 What should I wear?

 USCIS asks you to dress respectfully for the oath ceremony.
-Please do not wear jeans, shorts, or flip-flops.
+It is recommended that you do not wear jeans, shorts, or flip-flops if you can.

 During the check-in, you will show your appointment notice to a USCIS officer when you arrive at the field office.
 The officer will check your answers to the questionnaire and confirm that you can take the Oath of Allegiance.
 You will then give up your green card and travel documents.